aadityaahire7/ransomware_detection/README.md

 ## Code Structure

-The main code for this project is implemented in the `ransomware_detection.ipynb` Colab notebook.
+The main code for this project is implemented in the `ransomware_detection.ipynb` Colab notebook and the the file "ransomware_data.csv" contains the dataset.

 ### Key Components:
 1. **Data Loading and Preprocessing:** Data is loaded from a CSV file and preprocessed to handle missing values, outliers, and feature scaling.